 - Art Song Festival

 BW Conservatory of Music is home to this week-long biennial event that brings international concert artists, singers and pianists to campus.
 The festival focuses on the unique relationship between singer and pianist in the performance of art song repertoire.
-It provides an opportunity to hear renowned artists in both recital and master classes.
+Ten singer-pianist teams are chosen from national auditions to work with the international guest artists.
+It provides an opportunity to hear renowned artists and emerging professionals in both recitals and master classes.

 Personally and professionally rewarding, student organizations and activities foster career skills, leadership and teamwork.
 Opportunities for vocal performance majors include: